Celiac Disease and the alcohol buzz

 Power struggle in Spain

-The first farmers to come to the Iberian peninsula, where Spain is now located, most likely came by crossing the sea from the Italian Peninsula.
-But as the practice of animal husbandry spread on the Italian Peninsula farmers also spread along the coast, and brought with them domesticated animals: sheep, goats, cattle and pigs.
+The first farmers to come to the Iberian peninsula, where Spain is now located, came by crossing the sea from the Italian Peninsula or from Sardinia after founding colonies in western North Africa, on the Balkan Peninsula (Greece), on the Italian Peninsula and on Sardinia.
+These migrating farmers brought domesticated animals with them everywhere they went -- sheep, goats, cattle and pigs.
 Meanwhile hunter gatherers retreated to mountainous areas and looked on in dismay.

 Otzi the Ice Man